zulip/zulip/templates/zerver/help/stream-notifications.md

-# Stream notifications
+# Stream announcements

 You can configure desktop, mobile, and email notifications on a stream by stream basis.

-## Set notifications for a single stream
+## Set announcements for a single stream

-These settings will override any default stream notification settings.
+These settings will override any default stream announcements settings.

 {start_tabs}